mzazon/awesome-cloud-projects/azure/healthcare-edge-analytics-sql-fhir-compliance/healthcare-edge-analytics-sql-fhir-compliance.md

 4. **Create Log Analytics Workspace for Monitoring**:

    Azure Log Analytics provides centralized monitoring and diagnostics for both edge and cloud components.
 For healthcare deployments, this ensures full audit trails and compliance reporting while enabling proactive issue detection.
-The workspace collects metrics from SQL Edge, IoT Hub, and Functions to provide end-to-end visibility.
+The workspace collects metrics from SQL Edge, IoT Hub, and Functions to provide end-to-end visibility into system performance and health.

    ```bash
    # Create Log Analytics workspace